DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selector-options.md

 For details, see [Calling Selectors from Node.js Callbacks](selectors.md#calling-selectors-from-nodejs-callbacks).

-## options.textFilter
+## options.text

 **Type**: String &#124; RegExp

 Text content of the node that should be selected or a regular expression that matches this content.
 Use this option to filter nodes returned by the selector's [initializing](selectors.md#selector-initializers) function or CSS selector.

-The `textFilter` is applied whenever a function or CSS selector string that was used to initialize the selector returns one or several nodes.
-If none of these nodes match the `textFilter`, the selector will return `null`.
+The `text` filter is applied whenever a function or CSS selector string that was used to initialize the selector returns one or several nodes.
+If none of these nodes match the `text` filter, the selector will return `null`.

 You can also use the [index](#optionsindex) option to identify a node by its index.